Allstate Auto Insurance review and ratings 2024

 How does Allstate do in claims satisfaction?

-Allstate received a better-than-average score of 882 in J.D.
-Power’s annual Auto Claims Satisfaction Survey and had the second-highest score among the top four insurers, behind only State Farm.
-The average score was 878.
+Allstate received a below-average score of 691 in J.D.
+Power’s annual Auto Claims Satisfaction Study, just one point behind Geico and 19 points behind State Farm, which received the highest score among the top four insurers we looked at.
+The average score was 697.

-While customers may be satisfied, body shop professionals don’t rate the company all that highly.
-The CRASH Network performs an annual survey of national body shops to rate their experiences in working with auto insurers on claims.
+Body shop professionals don’t rate the company all that highly, either The CRASH Network performs an annual survey of national body shops to rate their experiences in working with auto insurers on claims.
 Specifically, it asks body shop personnel, “How well does this company’s claims handling policies, attitude and payment practices ensure quality repairs and customer service for motorists?”

 In its 2024 rating, Allstate received a D+ grade, the lowest among the top insurers.
 It should be noted, however, that none of the largest auto insurers managed to crack the top 10 ranking (the North Carolina Farm Bureau received the highest, A+ grade).
 The best that any of the top four could do was Progressive, which earned a grade of C.